wallinslax/PanoramaVideo/README.md

 In this project, we use motion vector of each macroblock to sperate foreground and background.
 The first application is composing panorama with foreground motion trail.
 The second application is producing a panorama video by apply forground on panorama.
-The third applic

-ation is to create original video without foregound.
+The third application is to create original video without foregound.

 ### Result
 1. Original Video